-1.1 APPROVAL IN PRINCIPLE subject to:

-- 1.1.1 The prior completion of a S106 Agreement to secure: - i) The submission of a management plan to secure the implementation of the proposed landscaping and a strategy for its ongoing maintenance throughout the life of the development; - ii) A payment to enhance the bus services serving the site where 50 or more staff starting or finishing a shift are not within 15 minutes of an existing service to the Town Centre; - iii) Two bus shelters at existing stops on Liliput Road near Scotia Close; - iv) A scheme for the provision of construction worker training opportunities and a payment towards the operation of this programme; and - iv) The Council's monitoring fee subject to the Director of Regeneration, Enterprise and Planning being satisfied the monitoring fee is necessary and of an appropriate scale.
+- 1.1 APPROVAL IN PRINCIPLE subject to: - 1.1.1 The prior completion of a S106 Agreement to secure: - The submission and approval by the Council of a management plan to secure the implementation of the proposed landscaping buffer, together with a strategy for its ongoing maintenance throughout the life of the development and requirement for the landscaped buffer to be used for solely for this purpose; - ii) A payment to enhance the bus services serving the site where 50 or more staff starting or finishing a shift are not within 15 minutes of an existing service to the Town Centre; - iii) Two bus shelters at existing stops on Liliput Road near Scotia Close; - iv) A scheme for the provision of construction worker training opportunities and a payment towards the operation of this programme;

-1.1.2 The Conditions set out in section 9 below and for the following reason:
+- v) The Council's monitoring fee subject to the Director of Regeneration, Enterprise and Planning being satisfied the monitoring fee is necessary and of an appropriate scale - 1.1.2 The Conditions set out in section 9 below and for the following reason:

 The development would support the continued economic growth of Northampton and would provide additional employment opportunities.
-These benefits would outweigh any harm to heritage assets within the vicinity of the site.
+These significant public benefits would outweigh the less than substantial harm to heritage assets.
 Furthermore, subject to conditions and the legal agreement, the development would have a neutral impact upon the landscape and natural environment, residential and visual amenity, the highway system and flood risk.
 The development is therefore in conformity with the requirements of the National Planning Policy Framework; Policies BN2, BN5, S1, S7, S8 and S10 of the West Northamptonshire Joint Core Strategy; and Policies E9 and E20 of the Northampton Local Plan.